tregula501/PromptBuilder/discord-gpt-bot/README.md

 - Docker and Docker Compose installed
 - Discord account with permissions to create bots
-- OpenAI API key with access to GPT-5.1
+- OpenAI API key with access to GPT-5.2 Instant

 ## Setup Instructions